Eric Brighteyes: Reception

 Anthony Boucher and J. Francis McComas praised Eric Brighteyes, saying that "nothing has been written in English that matches this complete comprehension of the blend of the fury and mysticism that was that greatest of anomalies, the Viking."
 Pamela Cleaver described Eric Brighteyes as the best of Haggard's historical novels.
 She stated that "there is a wonderful atmosphere with saga overtones in this doom-laden tale."

+John Scarborough included Eric Brighteyes on a list of what he regarded as Haggard's best novels, along with King Solomon's Mines, She, Cleopatra, Nada the Lily, and Red Eve.